Quick start with Dessia SDK

 This is a technical document that explains the use of the dessia_common library for engineers.

 Dessia is a platform that allows engineers to organize their knowledge in a similar way to how a developer structures their code using an object-oriented language.
-The platform offers a Python library named "dessia_common" with the goal of providing master objects that include the necessary fundamentals for proper functioning within the Dessia environment.
+The platform offers a Python library named dessia_common with the goal of providing master objects that include the necessary fundamentals for proper functioning within the Dessia environment.
 These objects have been designed to provide all the methods necessary for proper functioning within the Dessia cloud platform, including the conversion of Python objects to JSON, conversion of JSON to a Python object, and defining equality between two objects.
-The document explains how to define object typing to enable the platform to automatically generate an appropriate form, and how to use the "_standalone_in_db" attribute to define whether an object is registered on its own or not.
-Finally, the document discusses the equality between objects and offers different methods for defining object equality, including using the "hash" method to compute a unique hash for each object.
+The document explains how to define object typing to enable the platform to automatically generate an appropriate form, and how to use the _standalone_in_db attribute to define whether an object is registered on its own or not.
+Finally, the document discusses the equality between objects and offers different methods for defining object equality, including using the __hash__ method to compute a unique hash for each object.

 1. Introduction